LelIllumina/NueNekos/blogs/Boring.md

 ---
 title: "I'm a boring mf"
+og_description: "I'm quite uninteresting IDK how y'all do it."
-desc: "I'm quite uninteresting IDK how y'all do it."
+description: "I'm quite uninteresting IDK how y'all do it."
 date: 2025-02-02
-thumb: img/SaintLelsVCR.png
+thumb: /blogs/img/SaintLelsVCR.png
 ---

 Talking online makes me realize just how little I have to contribute to a conversation.
 Most of my interactions online are just bandwagoning or jumping on a hype train about some topic, and not really anything of worth or positive contribution.
 I have no topics beyond basic banter or dumb jokes — usually related to gooning of all things.